galactixx/file_organizer/README.md

 # file_organizer
-Small script to organize files from CLI
+Short script to organize files from CLI